Sudan generals, protest leaders sign transitional deal

 Some 120 people were killed during that crackdown, according to doctors linked to the protesters.

-The signing ceremony started with Sudan’s national anthem, followed by a reading of verses from the Holy Qura'an and the Old Testament, while the words "Sudan’s joy" were emblazoned on banners.
+The signing ceremony started with Sudan’s national anthem, followed by a reading of verses from the Koran and the Old Testament, while the words “Sudan’s joy” were emblazoned on banners.

-The country of 40 million people will be ruled by an 11-member sovereign council and a government, which under the deal must be dominated by civilians.
-However, the interior and defence ministers are to be chosen by military members of the council.

-Observers have warned that the transitional government will have little leverage to counter any attempt by the military to roll back the uprising’s achievements and seize back power.

 The agreement was signed by Mohamed Hamdan Daglo, deputy chief of the military council, and Ahmed al-Rabie, representing the Alliance for Freedom and Change protest umbrella, an AFP reporter said.